fk-mbc/angular-ui-bootstrap-seed/README.md

 3. take your favorit editor (NetBeans, Atom, Intellij, Whatever) and create a project depending on the new folder
 4. start developing a new awsome app in the dev folder -> all the changes will immediately displayed in your browser

+The next time you want to start the environment you simple execute the start.bat or type "grunt dev" in a console window inside your folder.